 Piglet finds new home after rescuer said he was tossed like a football at a Mardi Gras celebration

 At a Mardi Gras celebration in New Orleans, three men tossed around what looked like a football — but was a baby pig, according to a bystander.
-Fortunately, the witness was able to rescue the animal from the situation and now the pig has a new home.
+Fortunately, the witness rescued the animal from the situation and now the pig has a new home.

 The alleged incident occurred in a park not far from a Mardi Gras parade earlier this month, according to the Humane Society of Louisiana.
 "The rowdiness, endless parades, and party-like atmosphere often lend themselves to questionable behavior – like how three grown men behaved a few days ago," the organization's Executive Director Jeff Dorson posted on Facebook on Monday.